uzmabb182/data-detection-using-machine-learning/README.md

 ## Analysis:

 - Actual: 0's and 1's are:[
-0    35056
+- 0  -  35056
-1     1040
+- 1  -   1040

 - Prediction:
-True negative (tn) = 9281 ;which means model is correctly predicted 9281 -- 0's
+- True negative (tn) = 9281 ;which means model is correctly predicted 9281 -- 0's
-False negative (fn) = 263 ;which means model is incorrectly predicted 0's True positive (tp) = 0 ; which means model is not correctly predicting 1's at all False positive (fp) = 0 ; which means model is not predicting 1's at all which is good in away that it is not incorrectly predicting 1's
+- False negative (fn) = 263 ;which means model is incorrectly predicted 0's
+- True positive (tp) = 0 ; which means model is not correctly predicting 1's at all
+- False positive (fp) = 0 ; which means model is not predicting 1's at all which is good in away that it is not incorrectly predicting 1's

-we want higher true positives and lower false positives
+- we want higher true positives and lower false positives

-array([[9281,    0],
+- array [9281,    0],
-       [ 263,    0]]
+-       [ 263,    0]

-Accuracy: 0.9724434199497066
+- Accuracy: 0.9724434199497066

-How accurate is "Accuraracy"?
+- How accurate is "Accuraracy"?

--- Even a model with relatively high accuracy can run into problems if used on an imbalanced data.
+- Even a model with relatively high accuracy can run into problems if used on an imbalanced data.
--- tn, fp, fn,  tp are weighted based on how the data is distributed.
+- tn, fp, fn,  tp are weighted based on how the data is distributed.
--- When we look at our actual data distribution, we can clearly see that the number of 0's are way higher -- than 1's and we conclude that we have an imbalance dataset.
+- When we look at our actual data distribution, we can clearly see that the number of 0's are way higher than 1's and we conclude that we have an imbalance dataset.

 - Instead of a pure binary output, the KNN model also has a predict_proba() method, which returns probability estimates for given input.